YORUBA BEADED SASHES 21-24

 From left to right:

-Sashes 22-24 are more expensive since they incorporate designs in high relief.
+Sashes 22-24 incorporate designs in high relief.

 Brightly inventive and meticulously constructed, these modern sashes are based upon sashes that functioned as symbols of the owner's spiritual position and were worn in public ceremonies by Ifa priestesses.
 Although they have no spiritual use, these pieces are produced by hand in Nigeria by the Yoruba people.